Tripping at a construction site can cause serious injury.

 Workplace accidents can cause serious injury and lost time from work.
-Los Angeles slip and fall lawyer David Azizi and team are experienced in on the job accidents and will fight to make sure you receive adequate compensation.
+Los Angeles slip and fall accident attorney David Azizi and team are experienced in on the job accidents and will fight to make sure you receive adequate compensation.
 We’ve won 98-percent of our cases and will work diligently to win yours too.
 Start the process by calling (800) 991-5292 today and set up a free, no-obligation case evaluation.
 Don’t delay since there are strict deadlines you must meet.

 What Is Workers’ Compensation